lassefyr/kicadToCreo/README.md

 	- how the cable looks like in creo (.pdf snapshot)
 	- All connectors used are under creo_connectors directory

-The creo 3d-connectors that were used on this design are on directory "creo_connectors"
+The creo 3d-connectors that were used on this design are on directory "creo_connectors".
+You check these to see how the Pins are named on the Creo symbols.